opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 74     With regard to the 11 Jan Letter, I find that the Third Party did mail this letter to the defendant and Mr Kung and that it reached their residence.
 The 11 Jan Letter is of paramount importance to the pivotal issue of whether the defendant knew that the OCBC Mortgage was an all moneys mortgage as it clearly stated that the OCBC Mortgage was an all-moneys mortgage.
 I also find that either the defendant or Mr Kung must have read the 11 Jan Letter because if neither the defendant nor Mr Kung had read the 11 Jan Letter they would not know that they could arrange a meeting with TPW1 on 22 January 2013.

 75     The defendant does not deny receipt of the 11 Jan Letter.
 Her defence is that she did not read it.
 The defendant knows the importance of the 11 Jan Letter and that her defence of _non est factum_ will collapse if she was aware of the contents of this letter.
 That was why she tried to explain that although the 11 Jan Letter was addressed to her and Mr Kung, she did not open and read it.
 She said that there was an understanding between her and Mr Kung that for such a letter, the latter would open and read it.
 In other words, she deferred to Mr Kung the 11 Jan Letter and relied on the old adage saying that “dead men tell no tales”.
-However, when I questioned the defendant on whether Mr Kung knew that the OCBC Mortgage was an all-moneys mortgage she said “I don’t know whether he \[knew\] or not, but if he \[knew\] it, he would have told me”.[\[note: 49\]](#Ftn_49) If this was true then Mr Kung would have told her that the OCBC Mortgage was an all-moneys mortgage as Mr Kung would have known of the nature of the mortgage as this was explained in the 11 Jan Letter.
+However, when I questioned the defendant on whether Mr Kung knew that the OCBC Mortgage was an all-moneys mortgage she said “I don’t know whether he \[knew\] or not, but if he \[knew\] it, he would have told me”.[^49] If this was true then Mr Kung would have told her that the OCBC Mortgage was an all-moneys mortgage as Mr Kung would have known of the nature of the mortgage as this was explained in the 11 Jan Letter.

 76     Furthermore, the evidence is clear that either Mr Kung or the defendant or both of them had read the 11 Jan Letter.
 I also find that the defendant must have been informed of the OCBC Mortgage at the very least.
-The defendant admitted that Mr Kung would tell her that the letter was about a mortgage.[\[note: 50\]](#Ftn_50) The defendant’s case is that Mr Kung informed her that it was a mortgage limited only to the Property and/or the value thereof.[\[note: 51\]](#Ftn_51) I am unable to accept the defendant’s version of the events.
+The defendant admitted that Mr Kung would tell her that the letter was about a mortgage.[^50] The defendant’s case is that Mr Kung informed her that it was a mortgage limited only to the Property and/or the value thereof.[^51] I am unable to accept the defendant’s version of the events.
 I find that it is inconceivable that Mr Kung had grossly misread the 11 Jan Letter and the OCBC Mortgage when all the documents unmistakably indicated that it was an all-moneys mortgage.
 Mr Kung was an experienced businessman and this was not the first banking facility he was involved in for the Company which was secured by an all-moneys mortgage (see above at \[11\]).
 Both the defendant and Mr Kung knew that the OCBC Mortgage was a credit refinancing facility for the Bangkok Bank Mortgage, which was also an all-moneys mortgage.

-77     It is also important to note that Mr Kung and the Company were involved in the negotiations over the Original Facilities and the means of securing those banking facilities with the plaintiff.[\[note: 52\]](#Ftn_52) Mr Kung even signed a “Deed of Guarantee and Indemnity” to secure the Original Facilities.[\[note: 53\]](#Ftn_53) If what the defendant had said was to be believed then Mr Kung had deliberately misled the defendant into believing that the contents of the 11 Jan Letter and the OCBC Mortgage attached was a mortgage limited to the Property.
-I find this difficult to accept as the defendant trusted and loved Mr Kung and their relationship together was not an unhappy one.[\[note: 54\]](#Ftn_54) Thus, it is more probable that Mr Kung had informed the defendant of the contents of the 11 Jan Letter and that the OCBC Mortgage was an all-moneys mortgage.
+77     It is also important to note that Mr Kung and the Company were involved in the negotiations over the Original Facilities and the means of securing those banking facilities with the plaintiff.[^52] Mr Kung even signed a “Deed of Guarantee and Indemnity” to secure the Original Facilities.[^53] If what the defendant had said was to be believed then Mr Kung had deliberately misled the defendant into believing that the contents of the 11 Jan Letter and the OCBC Mortgage attached was a mortgage limited to the Property.
+I find this difficult to accept as the defendant trusted and loved Mr Kung and their relationship together was not an unhappy one.[^54] Thus, it is more probable that Mr Kung had informed the defendant of the contents of the 11 Jan Letter and that the OCBC Mortgage was an all-moneys mortgage.

 78     From these circumstances, it is difficult to believe the defendant that Mr Kung did not inform her that the OCBC Mortgage was an all-moneys mortgage.

-79     The defendant further submits that even if she had read the 11 Jan Letter, she would not have understood its contents without the benefit of legal advice.[\[note: 55\]](#Ftn_55) The defendant also argues that the plaintiff and the Third Party had not proven to this court how a person with the defendant’s educational qualifications could possibly have understood the contents of the 11 Jan Letter and the OCBC Mortgage.[\[note: 56\]](#Ftn_56) I find the defendant’s arguments on this point hard to accept and entirely misconceived.
+79     The defendant further submits that even if she had read the 11 Jan Letter, she would not have understood its contents without the benefit of legal advice.[^55] The defendant also argues that the plaintiff and the Third Party had not proven to this court how a person with the defendant’s educational qualifications could possibly have understood the contents of the 11 Jan Letter and the OCBC Mortgage.[^56] I find the defendant’s arguments on this point hard to accept and entirely misconceived.

 80     For one, the onus is on the defendant to prove _non est factum_ and that she, with her educational qualifications and experience, could not understand the 11 Jan Letter and the OCBC Mortgage.
 As the plaintiff has rightly highlighted, the defendant is not an uneducated person (see above at \[64\]).
 She cannot be compared to “an elderly and poorly educated client” (see _Mahidon Nichiar_ at \[123\]).
 She is obviously more capable than that.
 I also find that the language used in the 11 Jan Letter is simple and straightforward.
 I cannot fathom how someone who is as educated and experienced as the defendant would struggle to understand the words “\[there is\] no limit on the amount of \[the defendant and Mr Kung’s\] liabilities as owners of the Property, for the debts of \[the Company\] under \[the OCBC Mortgage\]”, or the words “\[t\]his means that by signing \[the OCBC Mortgage\] as owners, \[the defendant and Mr Kung\] are also personally liable for all moneys owed by \[the Company\] to \[the plaintiff\]” and the relevant paragraphs of the 11 Jan Letter (see above at \[13(a)\]).
 These are words clear and simple enough to put both Mr Kung and the defendant on notice regarding the wide-ranging effect of the OCBC Mortgage.

-81     In fact, at the trial, the defendant admitted that she could understand the 11 Jan Letter with little difficulty[\[note: 57\]](#Ftn_57):
+81     In fact, at the trial, the defendant admitted that she could understand the 11 Jan Letter with little difficulty[^57]:

 **Q:** … Now, from Tan Peng Chin’s perspective, they have explained that they told you about the all monies legal mortgage, the nature of the all monies mortgage, in this letter dated 11 January.
 They also told you at a meeting at their offices on 22 January.
 You understand that; right?